Description

 $request->path();

-Returns the path part of the request.
+Returns the path portion of the request.

 $request->queryString();